marukun712/aikyo/docs/src/content/docs/tools/query-en.md

 ---
 title: Query (query system)
-description: AIKYO client ↔ companion bidirectional communication system
+description: aikyo's client ↔ companion bidirectional communication system
 ---
-The **Query** mechanism enables bidirectional communication between companions and clients.
+**Query** is a mechanism enabling bidirectional communication between companions and clients.
 It allows companions to request information from clients and receive the results.

-## Features of Query
+## Features of Queries

-- **Bidirectional Communication**: Supports round-trip communication from companion → client → companion.
+- **Bidirectional Communication**: Roundtrip communication from companion → client → companion
-- **Asynchronous Processing**: Uses Promise-based approach to handle asynchronous result waiting.
+- **Asynchronous Processing**: Results are awaited using Promise-based mechanisms
-- **Timeout Functionality**: Automatically times out if no response is received within the specified duration.
+- **Timeout Functionality**: Automatically times out if no response is received
-- **Flexible Data Handling**: Can send and receive requests/responses in any JSON format.
+- **Flexible Data Handling**: Supports sending and receiving requests/responses in any JSON format

 ## Query and QueryResult Types